 We recommend Adobe Acrobat Reader X (or later) to use our forms.
 Get Adobe Reader

 If you're using an older version of Adobe Reader, you'll still be able to open these forms but they won't function as they should.
-Check our Online forms FAQ's for more helpful tips.
+Check our application support page for more helpful tips.

 Grant application forms expire 90 days after being downloaded from the Lotterywest website.

 If your form has expired, please call Lotterywest’s Technical help line on 08 9340 5260 or toll free on 1800 173 088 for advice on how to progress your application.